 UBBO 95oz Dehumidifier for Home, 1000 Sq.Ft

-With its 35 dB sleep mode, the UBBO 95oz Dehumidifier suits boat cabins where quiet matters most.
-You get a 95 oz tank, coverage for up to 1000 sq. ft., and moisture removal of up to 1.2L a day, so it can handle damp cabin air efficiently.
-Its dual semiconductor condensers boost performance, while auto shut-off keeps overflow off your deck.
-You can use the drain hose for continuous drainage, set an 8, 16, or 24 hour timer, and even enjoy the optional 7-color night light or aromatherapy box.
+With its 35 dB sleep mode, the UBBO 95oz Dehumidifier suits boat cabins where quiet matters.
+You get a 95 oz tank, listed coverage for up to 1000 sq. ft., and moisture removal of up to 1.2L per day.
+That makes it one of the stronger tank-style options in this list for damp cabin air, bathrooms, RVs, bedrooms, and basements.

 Best For: People needing a quiet, compact dehumidifier for small to medium spaces like bedrooms, bathrooms, basements, RVs, or boat cabins.